Permanent Committee on Tides and Mean Sea Level

 Australian Coastal Vertical Datum Transformation (AusCoastVDT) Software

 AusCoastVDT is an easy to use vertical datum transformation tool, developed in collaboration with the CRCSI, applicable to the Australian coast.
-The tool includes transformations between data referenced to the GRS80 ellipsoid (realised through GDA94) and other vertical datums of user interest (and vice versa).
-The tool was developed in 2013, with the initial supplied vertical separation grid based on the limited data available at the time.
+The tool includes transformations between data referenced to the GRS80 ellipsoid (GDA94) ⁄ WGS84 ellipsoid (WGS84), Lowest Astronomical Tide (LAT), Mean Sea Level (MSL), the Australian Height Datum (AHD), Highest Astronomical Tide (HAT) and other tidal vertical datums of user interest (and vice versa).
+The tool was developed in 2013 and updated in 2016, with the supplied vertical separation grid based on the limited data available at the time.
 The grid will be updated as new information becomes available.
 The tool also offers the option for users to supply their own vertical separation grid.

-Download the ICSM AusCoastVDT tool – Transformation grid updated September 2016.
+Download the ICSM AusCoastVDT tool version 1.20 — Transformation grid updated September 2016.